polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/simulate-a-network.md

     2024-09-10 08:35:43 🏷  Local node identity is: 12D3KooWEyoppNCUx8Yx66oV9fJnriXwCcXwDDUA2kj6vnc6iDEp
     ```

     This string uniquely identifies the node.
-It's determined by the `--node-key` used to start the node with the alice account.
+It's determined by the `--node-key` used to start the node with the `Alice` account.
 Use this identifier when connecting additional nodes to the network.

 - Network Status: